WayScience/playbooks/code_strategy.md

 Good code is readable.
 Based on the logic, variable names, and documentation, anyone (especially you!) should be able to understand what your code is doing.
 Readability also means standard formatting.
 We always lint our code, and use automatic formatting wherever possible (e.g. [python black](https://github.com/psf/black)).
+We use pre-commit hooks to ensure our code follows conventions before commiting.

 ### 3. Code should be well organized (maintainable)